Netruk44/Netruk44.github.io/content/post/my-first-nix-derivation-openstreetmap-overpass/index.md

 One of the things this app needs is a source of map information, and I've found that [OpenStreetMap's Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) to be exactly the thing I need.
 So I did some research and came up with a basic Overpass query that'll return me the roads within any given GPS coordinates.
 I select some coordinates in an area I've walked on before and where I know I'll already have walking data for.
 I stick it into my app and it works well!

 Well, it works well *most of the time*, anyway.
 The public Overpass servers can get periodically overloaded.
 It's a free public resource for anybody to use, so you sometimes have to deal with congestion.
+Sometimes you'll request a part of the map and get ignored due to the load.
+Or it'll take over 15 seconds to get a response from the server.

 The wiki provides instructions to [set up your own server](https://wiki.openstreetmap.org/wiki/Overpass_API/Installation) if you have the hardware to run it.
 I found the instructions to be pretty straightforward, so I decided to put some of my Azure credits to use and spun up a small VM and set up an Overpass server.
 It was straightforward enough that I chose to extend the project a bit, and make some Nix scripts that would both: